Creating a Discord clone using Sendbird UIKit

 The three overarching components that will be focused on are the channel list, conversation window, and channel settings.

-Creating an Open Channel
+Step 2: Create an Open Channel

 To allow users to create a new Open Channel, we’re going to create a button that will render a form where users can input the new channel’s name and generate the channel once they submit it.
-To do so, first we’ll add a button in the CommunityChannelList and on click of the button render the custom component, AddCommunityChannel.
+To do so, we’ll first add a button in the CommunityChannelList and on click of the button render the custom component, AddCommunityChannel.

 AddCommunityChannel will return the form to create a new Open Channel.
 By understanding how GroupChannelList renders its form to create a new Group Channel, we can utilize that same code from the UIKit and keep what’s necessary for our Open Channel form.
-Below’s the alterations made to fit our Open Channel form:
+Below are the alterations made to fit our Open Channel form:

 To create a new Open Channel, we utilize the createChannel function provided specifically for Open Channels.
 This can be seen in the above code on lines 19 – 24.